Intagri-Technologies/dainvo-task-manager/README.md

 # Dainvo Task Manager

-Dainvo Task Manager is a desktop-only Obsidian plugin for syncing Markdown tasks from one or more vaults into Dainvo.
+Dainvo Task Manager is an Obsidian plugin for syncing Markdown tasks from one or more vaults into Dainvo.

 ## Features

-- Indexes standard Markdown checkbox tasks and Obsidian Tasks-compatible emoji metadata.
+- Indexes standard Markdown checkbox tasks and Obsidian Tasks compatible emoji metadata.
 - Pushes debounced vault snapshots to Dainvo's localhost bridge while Obsidian is open.
 - Exports vault path and Daily Notes settings so Dainvo can keep syncing while Obsidian is closed.
 - Applies Dainvo write-back operations with `Vault.process()` when Obsidian is open.